ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api_introduction/file_selection_dialog.md

 ## See also

-A user-defined dialog is used if the file selection must be combined with other widgets or if additional functionality is needed.
+A user-defined dialog is used if the file selection must be combined with other widgets or if additional functionality is needed:
 * [User-defined dialogs &mdash; File widget`](user_defined_dialogs.md#file-widget)
 * [User-defined dialogs &mdash; File system browser widget](user_defined_dialogs.md#file-system-browser-widget)